-Thank you to Waypoint for offering this key family support service for families during this stressful time.
+Thank you to Waypoint for offering this key family support service.

-There are a number of other offerings from Waypoint Family Resource Center in Nashua for Milford families, including:
+There are a number of additional offerings from Waypoint Family Resource Center in Nashua, serving Milford families, including:

 - Circle of Parents Support Group on Fridays, 5:30 – 7:00 pm; call Alicia 603-722-3682 for the Zoom link; or email Alicia

 The Boys & Girls Club of Souhegan Valley’s CAST Coalition and the Waypoint Family Resource Center will be partnering to host a series of Parenting Cafes for Milford and Souhegan Valley area parents and caregivers.